brimdata/zui/docs/Supported-Platforms.md

 about any problem you experience with Brim regardless of platform version, the priority of the core Brim development team is to maintain stability and introduce new features on the modern platforms that are most widely used.
-Therefore we may be limited in our ability to provide fixes (or any fix at all) for platform versions older/different from those recommended above.
+Therefore we may be limited in our ability to provide timely fixes (or any fix at all) for platform versions older/different from those recommended above.

 We also understand that certain users may have a strong motivation to make Brim work on other platforms.
 As Brim is open source, community members are welcomed